luontola/jumi/actors.md

 Jumi has its own little [actors](http://en.wikipedia.org/wiki/Actor_model) library to support concurrency and asynchronous event-driven programming.
 But since it's such a cool little actors library, also other projects might want to use it.
 Jumi Actors is written in Java and has no dependencies.

+To get started, read [the user guide](https://github.com/orfjackal/jumi/wiki/Actors-User-Guide).
 The latest release of the *jumi-actors* module can be [downloaded from Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22fi.jumi%22).
 For release details see [the release notes](https://github.com/orfjackal/jumi/blob/master/RELEASE-NOTES.md).

 Example